A film about living testimonies from the Holocaust

-The Swedish National Organization for Holocaust Education plans on producing a documentary to offer educators a pedagogic tool when they teach about the Second World War and human rights.
+The Swedish National Organization for Holocaust Education has produced a documentary to offer educators a pedagogic tool when they teach about the Holocaust, the Second World War and human rights.

 For English or German subtitles, click on the settings icon at the bottom of the video screen, then on subtitles and English or German